Skip to main content

 Do you accept international transcripts as part of the application process?

 Yes.
-High School Students should submit transcripts electronically.
 If a student’s transcripts are not in English, they will need to provide an officially prepared English translation and submit that in addition to the original documentation.
-Please note that we require transcripts from Grade 9 through a student’s most recently completed academic quarter or semester.
-If a student is currently in 9th grade, we ask that they also submit grades from 8th grade.
-Visiting Undergraduates may submit their undergraduate transcripts online as part of the application process.
+For Pre-College students, we require complete transcripts providing grades from Grade 9 up to the the student’s most recently completed academic quarter or semester.
+If a student is currently in 9th grade, a transcript with grades from 8th grade should also be included.

 Do I need to convert my grade point average (GPA) to a 4.0 scale?

-No, grades and grade point average should be kept in their original format.
+No, grades and grade point average should be kept in their original grading scale and format.

 Are there scholarships available for international students?